ARTbio/startbio/docs/R-IOC/03_IOC_R_week_02.md

 ![](images/toolbox-do-it-yourself.png){ style="width:75px"} **Do it yourself !**

+- [x] Create factor of exam grades "A", "B", "C", "D", label them with "excellent", "good", "ok", "bad" respectively.
+What is the current reference level?
+- [x] Now set the grade "B" as the reference level.
+- [x] The grade "D" is no longer used in exam grades, please delete it from the vector and drop this unused level.

 Please be aware of the best practices for your Rscript, we will be attentive to them !

 Now you can fill the following quizz : [Quizz of week 2]().